 Here we are in the last days of August and peppers are growing everywhere.
 They’re hanging big and bright in our gardens, the produce sections boast an abundance, and farmer’s markets offer bushels of varied-colored, varied-sized peppers of types we’ve never seen.
-In places like New Mexico where chile peppers are deeply embedded in the culture.
+In places like New Mexico where chile peppers are deeply embedded in the culture, spiciness and sweetness come together.
 It’s no joke to say that as summer progresses, so does the heat, at least when it comes to peppers.

 We’ve been on a binge of sweet peppers this year and find that they’re a great addition to pastas, casseroles of grains and veggies, and wonderful ingredient to include in salsas.
 Not only that, they’re among some of the most beautiful and ornamental plants in the vegetable garden, their sizable blossoms giving way to a host of colorful fruits in all sorts of shades.
 Even their names are attractive: piquillo, lemon drop, padron, peperoncino, guindilla verde, corne de chevre (goat’s horn), Basque.